machaao/machaao-samples/index.rst

 .. * Expose your chatbot in millions of devices on our growing partner network
 .. * Bot Designer - Enterprise

-Ready to build a Chatbot?
+Chatbot Tutorial
 =============================================================================
 Requirements
 ---------------------
 * Basic understanding of REST APIs
-* You need a MACHAAO Platform Key
+* You need a MACHAAO Platform Key aka API Token
 * You need to have a working knowledge in at least one programming language (ex: python, php, javascript, etc)
-* If you have used Messenger Platform, that's an added bonus :)
+* If you have used Messenger Platform, Skip to the Integration Section

 Small Businesses / Enterprise
 =============================================================================
 * Do you have an existing facebook messenger chatbot?
-* Go Omnichannel with MessengerX
+* Own your data with our SDKs
 * Make your existing chatbot / platform work inside your client android app or website within hours.

 Partners